-The seat itself is excellent with a pitch of 78 and a width of 22 inches.
+The seat itself is excellent, with a pitch of 78 and a width of 22 inches.
 The seat features a massage function and has many fine controls for seat position.
-It is very comfortable in the full lie-flat position, assuring that even the most picky of passengers can comfortably sleep on their side or turn around while sleeping.
+It is very comfortable in the full lie-flat position, assuring that even the pickiest of passengers can comfortably sleep on their side or turn around while sleeping.
 Unfortunately, and contrary to Qatar’s Dreamliner overnight service, a feather duvet to enhance sleeping comfort is not provided.

-Storage space in Qatar’s 777-300ER Business Class is excellent with very large overhead lockers and a further good-sized bin under the seat in front and a storage space for shoes, a spacious side pocket for magazines and the menu, and a large table which comes out of the arm.
+Storage space in Qatar’s 777-300ER Business Class is excellent with very large overhead lockers and a further good-sized bin under the seat in front and storage space for shoes, a spacious side pocket for magazines, and the menu, and a large table which comes out of the arm.

-Each seat comes with a decent blanket, a good-sized pillow, and an amenity kit (I feel this is one of the best amenity kit of any airline and it is identical as the one offered on the Dreamliner).
-The kit is made up from a bag with socks, eyeshade, earplugs and a comb, and a Salvatore Ferragamo kit that contains Attimo 5ml Eau de Toilette, 10ml lip balm and a 20ml hand cream or refreshing water.
+Each seat comes with a decent blanket, a good-sized pillow, and an amenity kit (I feel this is one of the best amenity kits of any airline, and it is identical to the one offered on the Dreamliner).
+The kit is made up of a bag with socks, eyeshade, earplugs and a comb, and a Salvatore Ferragamo kit that contains Attimo 5ml Eau de Toilette, 10ml lip balm, and a 20ml hand cream or refreshing water.
 Pajamas are also offered on an overnight flight.
 Toothbrush and shaving razors are supplied in the bathrooms.

 Qatar Airways B787 Food Review

 Food on Qatar Airways tends to be very good.
-30 minutes after take-off, I choose a sprite with ice and lime as a drink, and was offered an appetizer of smoked salmon kelp roll (with ponzu sauce).
-Dinner was served one hour after take-off.
-As a starter, I choose the individual buffet of smoked salmon, chicken and prawn, with crisp leaves, cherry tomato, aspergus, horse radish cream cheese, fennel and bell pepper salad, served with toasted brioche.
+30 minutes after takeoff, I chose a sprite with ice and lime as a drink and was offered an appetizer of smoked salmon kelp roll (with ponzu sauce).
+Dinner was served one hour after takeoff.
+As a starter, I choose the individual buffet of smoked salmon, chicken, and prawn, with crisp leaves, cherry tomato, asparagus, horseradish cream cheese, fennel, and bell pepper salad, served with toasted brioche.
 It tasted excellent.
-As an entrée, I choose the Nobu dish: yellow tail tuna with teriyaki and truffle sauce, sweet potato, roasted cherry tomato and okra.
-For dessert, I had the baked merengue with fresh berries and lime curd.
+As an entrée, I choose the Nobu dish: yellowtail tuna with teriyaki and truffle sauce, sweet potato, roasted cherry tomato, and okra.
+For dessert, I had the baked meringue with fresh berries and lime curd.
 Delicious!

-Ninety minutes prior to landing, after a 3 hour rest, I was awakened by the flight attendants for breakfast.
+Ninety minutes before landing, after a 3-hour rest, I was awakened by the flight attendants for breakfast.
 I had a raspberry and mango smoothie, followed by a selection of seasonal fresh fruits with vanilla pannacotta.

 The 3 major Middle Eastern carriers (Etihad airways, Emirates, Qatar Airways) are known for their excellent Business Class.
-However, there are some differences that distinguish one from another.
+However, some differences distinguish one from another.
 The noteworthy differences include the complimentary chauffeur-driven airport transfers offered by Etihad and Emirates offer but not by Qatar Airways.
-Qatar Airways offers pyjamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.
-Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on longhaul flights.
+Qatar Airways offers pajamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.
+Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on long-haul flights.